SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     from experiments.experiment_prototype import ExperimentPrototype

-Experiments must not be named starting the 'test' as this is reserved for code debugging purposes and unit tests.
 Please name the class within the experiment file in a similar fashion to the file as the class name is written to the datasets produced.

 The experiment has the following experiment-wide attributes: